Kevinpgalligan/KevingalWebsite/pages/blog/mona-lisa-gol.md

      class="centered">

 ### The results
-We run backsearch on Mona Lisa's face and find a parent state.
-The parent that we find is a Garden of Eden and bears no resemblance to Mona Lisa.
-Next, we set up our Life simulation with the parent of Mona Lisa's face as the start state.
-After evaluating the rules of Life once, the start state transitions to Mona Lisa's face.
-Here's the result.
+Here's the result of running backsearch on Mona Lisa's face.
+The parent we find looks nothing like Mona Lisa.
+It's also a Garden of Eden, so we've run into a dead-end and can't backsearch any further.

 <img src="{{ url_for('static', filename='img/mona-lisa-gol/mona.gif') }}"
      alt="Life becomes Mona Lisa"
      class="centered">

-A flower.
+More results, this time on a flower.
 The parent state found by the SAT solver is, once again, a Garden of Eden.
 It contains a faint outline of the flower.

 <img src="{{ url_for('static', filename='img/mona-lisa-gol/flower.gif') }}"
      alt="Life becomes a flower"